 - Use waterproof diapers when toddlers are in water, and always put soiled diapers in the trash

 - Recycle your motor oil

 - Take leftover household hazardous wastes to a HHW collection center

 - Inspect and maintain your car, boat, and motor home regularly to reduce leakage of oil and antifreeze

 - Control runoff and prevent erosion at construction sites

 - Use certified pump-out and dump stations to dispose of sewage from boats and recreational vehicles

 - Develop and implement a "Spill Response Program"

 Promote Pollution Prevention and Awareness in your Community

-Participate in programs like storm drain stenciling, neighborhood clean-ups and the Annual Coastal Clean-up.
-Call Katy @ 570-1471 for information on this year's Coastal Clean UP scheduled for September 15, 2001.
+Participate in programs like storm drain stenciling, neighborhood clean-ups and the Annual Coastal Cleanup.
+Call (562) 570-1745 or visit Parks, Recreation and Marine for information on this year's coastal cleanup.